Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/lvm_resize_additional_pv.md

 The xdb disk is the new disk attached to it.
 Extend the root partition to make it 11G in size (initially 9 in our example).

-lsblk command displays volume sizes:
+_lsblk_ command displays volume sizes:
 ```
 lsblk
 ```

 ### Create Physical Volume ###

-pvcreate command to create a new physical volume
+_pvcreate_ command to create a new physical volume
-Use the pvcreate command to designate a disk as a PV.
+Use the _pvcreate_ command to designate a disk as a PV.
 ```
 sudo pvcreate /dev/xdb
 ```

-Physical volume "/dev/xdb" successfully created.
+Physical volume "/dev/xdb" is successfully created.

-When you attach the new storage /dev/xdb, you need to use the pvcreate command in order for the disk to be initialized and be seen by the Logical Volume Manager (LVM).
+When a new storage /dev/xdb is attached, it's necessary to use the _pvcreate_ command in order for the disk to be initialized and seen by the Logical Volume Manager (LVM).

 ### Identify Volume Group ###

-Identify the Volume Group (VG) to which you are extending the new disk with the vgs command.
+Identify the Volume Group (VG) which the new disk is extending with the _vgs_ command.
 ```
 sudo vgs
 ```
-vgs command displays volume group information
+_vgs_ command displays volume group information

 ### Extend Volume Group ###

-The vgextend adds one or more initialized Physical Volumes to an existing VG to extend its size.
+The _vgextend_ adds one or more initialized Physical Volumes to an existing VG to extend its size.

 We are going to extend the rl Volume Group.

-The vgextend command adds capacity to the VG.
+The _vgextend_ command adds capacity to the VG.
 ```
 sudo vgextend rl /dev/xdb
 ```
-vgdisplay provides a detailed overview of the VG (all the VGs in the LVM and the complete information about them)
+_vgdisplay_ provides a detailed overview of the VG (all the VGs in the LVM and the complete information about them)
 ```
 sudo vgs
 ```
-vgs command displays volume group information
+_vgs_ command displays volume group information
 ```
 sudo vgdisplay
 ```